andrewkolos/evergreen-github-companion/README.md

 # evergreen-github-companion

+### 🔴Project abandoned when I discovered all of the [criteria](https://docs.github.com/en/account-and-profile/setting-up-and-managing-your-github-profile/managing-contribution-graphs-on-your-profile/why-are-my-contributions-not-showing-up-on-my-profile) a commit must meet to appear within the GitHub profile activity graph.

 Helps you keep your GitHub profile green (and not through illegitimate means).

 ![Evergreen GitHub Companion application screenshot.
 Shows two repositories with unpushed commits that are scheduled for date amending and pushing](./readme_assets/screenshot.png)